Transport in Turkey: Escooters

 Escooter rental is available in some cities, and escooters can be used on cycle paths, and on urban roads without cycle paths where the speed limit is below 50 kph.

+Pedestrians

+In 2024 over a thousand pedestrians were killed and over 42 thousand injured by traffic collisions.
+Suggestions to improve pedestrian safety include better enforcing existing speed limits and reducing them in some urban areas.

 Car ownership

 As of 2024 about 10% of cars sold were electric, and over half the registered motor vehicles were cars - about 16.2 million - of which 5.5 million were diesel fueled, 5.2 million LPG, 4,9 million gasoline, 0.4 million hybrid, and 0.2 million electric.

 Air transport

 Istanbul Airport is the largest airport in Turkey.

 In 2013 Turkey had the tenth largest passenger air market in the world with 74,353,297 passengers.
 In 2013 there were 98 airports in Turkey, including 22 international airports.
 As of 2015, Istanbul Atatürk Airport is the 11th busiest airport in the world, serving 31,833,324 passengers between January and July 2014, according to Airports Council International.
 The new (third) international airport of Istanbul is planned to be the largest airport in the world, with a capacity to serve 150 million passengers per annum.
 Turkish Airlines, flag carrier of Turkey since 1933, was selected by Skytrax as Europe's best airline for five consecutive years in 2011, 2012, 2013, 2014 and 2015.
 With 435 destinations (51 domestic and 384 international) in 126 countries worldwide, Turkish Airlines is the largest carrier in the world by number of countries served as of 2016.